 18 December 2016 – Sandy IslandArrival 18/12/2016 early morning.
 Departure 18/12/2016 evening.

 19 December 2016 – Jost Van DykeArrival 19/12/2016 early morning.
 Departure 19/12/2016 late afternoon.

 During your cruise, discover the pearl of the British Virgin Islands, said to have been named after a fearsome Dutch pirate from long ago.
-The hilly landscape offers travelers beautiful wild expanses lined with immaculate beaches where the breeze gently caresses the coconut palms.
+The hilly landscape offers travellers beautiful wild expanses lined with immaculate beaches where the breeze gently caresses the coconut palms.
 This is a slice of paradise with crystal-clear waters, where dolphins often join us, amusing themselves with some bow riding.
-Here, colors and scents are omnipresent: yellow cedar is the archipelago’s emblem, while hibiscuses and frangipani bloom a little everywhere.
+Here, colours and scents are omnipresent: yellow cedar is the archipelago’s emblem, while hibiscuses and frangipani bloom a little everywhere.
 As for the wildlife, iguanas, mongooses, pelicans and blue herons have taken up residence on these islands, much to the delight of our passengers who love a good holiday snap!

 20 December 2016▸21 December 2016 – Pusser's Landing, TortolaArrival 20/12/2016 early morning.
 Departure 21/12/2016 early morning.

 21 December 2016 – Spanish Town, Virgin GordaArrival 21/12/2016 early morning.
 Departure 21/12/2016 late afternoon.